dustinpfister/blog_posts/_posts/threejs-object3d-rotation.md

 ### Be mindful of version numbers with threejs

 When I first wrote this post I was using r135 of threejs, which was still a fairly new version of threejs at the time I started this post.
+The last time I came around to do some editing I made sure all the examples are still working fine with r140.
 I take a moment to always mention what version I was using when wrote a post on threejs because I have been using it long enough to know that code breaking changes are made to the library often.

 ## 1 - Basic example of the rotation property of Object3d